Charities must face up to their cyber risk

 An example of exactly what’s now at stake came in March 2014 when The Information Commissioner’s Office (ICO) imposed a fine of £200,000 on a small charity, the British Pregnancy Advice Service (BPAS), for inadvertently exposing thousands of personal details to a hacker.

-You can find out more about how to protect your data and manage risk on the Guardian – Zurich voluntary sector partner zone The charity had failed to realise that its website was storing the name, address, date of birth and telephone number of everyone who requested a call back for advice on pregnancy issues.
+The charity had failed to realise that its website was storing the name, address, date of birth and telephone number of everyone who requested a call back for advice on pregnancy issues.
 Consequently, the information wasn’t secure and a hacker was able to exploit a weakness in the site’s code, steal the data and threaten to publish it.

 Although this never actually happened – the data was recovered by the police following an injunction by the BPAS – the charity was thrust into the media spotlight, exposing it to public criticism and the subsequent fine was a cautionary example of exactly what’s at stake when small organisations with limited resources neglect their cyber security.